breadou-sui/myblog/content/posts/what-not-to-do.md

 +++
 author = "Annie Sui"
-title = "❤️‍🩹 What Not To Do When Asking Her Out" date = "2024-03-06" description = ""
+title = "❤️‍🩹 How Not To Ask Her Out" date = "2024-03-06"
+description = ""
 tags = [